chainables/chainable/README.md

 ## Overview

-`Chainable` is an `Iterable`-based alternative to Java's `Stream`, focused on delivering richer fluent API for achieving sequential access logic, heavily inspired by the **iterator pattern**, **functional programming**, **lazy evaluation** and C#'s `Enumerable`, but also extended into areas of functionality not yet addressed by older approaches.
+`Chainable` is an `Iterable`-based alternative to Java's `Stream`, focused on delivering richer fluent API for achieving sequential access logic.
+It is heavily inspired by the **iterator pattern**, **functional programming**, **lazy evaluation** and C#'s `Enumerable`, but also extended into areas of functionality not yet addressed by older approaches.
 It is intended to enable writing code that is more succinct, readable, simpler to implement, and sometimes faster than its non-lazy/non-functional equivalents.

 ```java
         Chainable<String> chain = Chainable